 We are a clinical-stage precision oncology company focused on developing novel targeted therapies to inhibit elusive, high-value frontier targets within notorious growth and survival pathways, with particular emphasis on the RAS and mTOR signaling pathways.
-We define frontier targets as proteins that play an important role in cancer and for which there is either: (1) no approved drug that directly inhibits it, or (2) one or more approved drugs that directly inhibit it but through a mechanism of action that may not enable suppression of the full range of its biologic contributions to cancer.

 Our understanding of genetic drivers and adaptive resistance mechanisms in cancer, coupled with robust drug discovery and medicinal chemistry capabilities, has guided us to establish a deep pipeline targeting critical signaling nodes within these pathways.
 This cohesive approach underpins our clinical strategy of exploring mechanism-based dosing paradigms and in-pathway combinations to optimize treatment for cancer patients.
-Our most advanced product candidate, RMC-4630, is a potent and selective inhibitor of SHP2, based on preclinical evidence described in this prospectus.
-SHP2 is a central node in the RAS signaling pathway.
-In collaboration with Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program.
-This RMC-4630 Phase 1/2 program currently consists of two active clinical trials: RMC-4630-01, a Phase 1 study of RMC-4630 as a single agent, and RMC-4630-02, a Phase 1b/2 study of RMC-4630 in combination with the MEK inhibitor cobimetinib (Cotellic).
-In this prospectus, we report preliminary data from 63 patients who had enrolled in our Phase 1 study and received RMC-4630 as a monotherapy as of November 6, 2019 and from eight patients who had enrolled in our Phase 1b/2 combination study and received RMC-4630 as of November 14, 2019.
+Our most advanced product candidate, RMC-4630, is a potent and selective inhibitor of SHP2, a central node in the RAS signaling pathway.
+In collaboration with Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program, with clinical activity data in selected patient cohorts expected in 2020.
 Leveraging our proprietary tri-complex technology platform, we are also developing a portfolio of mutant-selective RAS inhibitors that we believe are the first potent, selective, cell-active inhibitors of the active, GTP-bound form of RAS, or RAS(ON).
-These inhibitors also have exhibited anti-tumor activity in vivo in preclinical models.
-Initially, we will prioritize four mutant RAS(ON) targets-KRAS^{G12C}, KRAS^{G12D} and NRAS^{G12D} and expect to nominate our first development candidate in 2020.
+Initially, we will prioritize four mutant RAS(ON) targets-KRAS^{G12C}, KRAS^{G13C}, KRAS^{G12D} and NRAS^{G12C}-and expect to nominate our first development candidate in 2020.
 Our pipeline also includes inhibitors of other key nodes within the RAS and mTOR signaling pathways, such as SOS1 and mTORC1.
-Our pipeline includes one product candidate that is in clinical development and all of our other programs are in the preclinical stage.
 We believe our deep, differentiated pipeline and development strategies provide us with the opportunity to pioneer novel treatment regimens to maximize the depth and durability of clinical benefit and circumvent adaptive resistance mechanisms for patients with cancers dependent on these critical pathways.

 The RAS and mTOR signaling cascades are among the most frequently exploited by human cancers, where mutations in key nodes in these pathways cause excessive or aberrant signaling and cell growth.
-For example, mutations in RAS proteins account for approximately 30% of all human cancers in the United States, many of which are fatal.
+For example, mutations in RAS proteins account for approximately 30% of all human cancers, many of which are fatal.
 According to the National Cancer Institute, KRAS protein mutations occur in up to 35% of lung, 45% of colon and 95% of pancreatic cancers.
 Cancers caused by RAS-pathway mutations exhibit a phenomenon called "oncogene addiction," in which tumor cells become highly dependent on signaling through the RAS pathway to survive.
 The importance of the RAS pathway in cancer has led to the development of several targeted therapies that can profoundly inhibit tumor growth and cause regressions in some instances.
 However, cancer cells can eventually develop adaptive resistance, losing sensitivity to treatment by hijacking other cell signaling circuitry to circumvent the inhibition and restore RAS-dependent signaling.
 The need to overcome this resistance in treating RAS-dependent tumors has led to the use of combination regimens designed to inhibit the RAS signaling pathway at multiple nodes simultaneously in an attempt to prolong the depth and durability of clinical benefit.